DeepSafe: A Data-driven Approach for Checking Adversarial Robustness in Neural Networks: Case Studies

-We evaluated a proof-of-concept implementation of DeepSafe on two networks.
-The first network was designed as a controller for the next-generation Airborne Collision Avoidance System for unmanned aircraft (ACAS Xu), a highly safety-critical system.
-The second network is a digit classifier over the popular MNIST image dataset.
+We implemented DeepSafe using MATLAB R2017a for the clustering algorithm and Reluplex v1.0 for verification.
+The runs were dispatched on a 8-Core 64GB server running Ubuntu 16.0.4.
+We evaluated DeepSpace on two case studies.
+The first network is part of a real-world controller for the next-generation Airborne Collision Avoidance System for unmanned aircraft (ACAS Xu), a highly safety-critical system.
+The second network is a digit classifier over the popular MNIST image dataset. \Comment{ \begin{enumerate} \item \textbf{RQ1:} How useful is DeepSafe in providing guarantees about the behavior of the network over the input space? \item \textbf{RQ2:} Can the computed regions and their respective labels be used as sound oracles for evaluating the network? \item \textbf{RQ3:} Is there a correlation between properties of clusters (such as density and the confidence of the centroid's label) and the likelihood of the corresponding regions being safe? \end{enumerate} }